kubos/kubos-linux-build/README.md

     $ cd kubos-linux

-Download BuildRoot-2016.11 (more current versions of BuildRoot may work as well, but all testing has been done against 2016.11)
+Download BuildRoot-2017.02 (more current versions of BuildRoot may work as well, but all testing has been done against 2017.02)

+.. note:: All Kubos documentation will refer to v2017.02.8, which is the latest version of the LTS release at the time of this writing.

-    $ wget https://buildroot.uclibc.org/downloads/buildroot-2016.11.tar.gz && tar xvzf buildroot-2016.11.tar.gz && rm buildroot-2016.11.tar.gz
+    $ wget https://buildroot.uclibc.org/downloads/buildroot-2017.02.8.tar.gz && tar xvzf buildroot-2017.02.8.tar.gz && rm buildroot-2017.02.8.tar.gz

 Pull the kubos-linux-build repo